2026 수특 영독연 14강 변형문제 (19-25번)

 23 명료한 글쓰기를 위한 방법

-It’s certainly possible to offer some general rules along these lines: for example, “use the active voice,” “divide the paper into Introduction, Methods, Results, and ____ sections,” and “use a figure instead of a table when quantities are to be compared.”
+It’s certainly possible to offer some general rules along these lines: for example, “use the active voice,” “divide the paper into Introduction, Methods, Results, and Discussion sections,” and “use a ____ instead of a table when quantities are to be compared.”

-Furthermore, using a list of rules is oddly indirect: instead of relying on rules you’ve been told ____ produce clear text, surely it would be more effective to understand how readers think, and write to that understanding.
+Furthermore, using a list of rules is oddly indirect: instead of relying on rules you’ve been told will produce clear text, surely it would be more effective to understand how readers think, and ____ to that understanding.

 24-25 문화적 차이가 자원봉사자들에게 미친 영향

-In the early 1970s, the Peace Corps office in Botswana was concerned by ____ number of volunteers who seemed to be “burned out,” failing in their assignments, leaving the assigned villages, and increasingly hostile to their Tswana hosts.
+In the early 1970s, the Peace Corps office in Botswana was concerned by the number of volunteers who ____ to be “burned out,” failing in their assignments, leaving the assigned villages, and increasingly hostile to their Tswana hosts.

 ____ volunteers complained that the Tswana would never leave them alone.

-This made the Americans ____
+This made ____ Americans angry.

-Because these young Americans did not seem to be either, the Tswana who saw them sitting ____ naturally assumed that there had been a breakdown in hospitality and that the volunteers would welcome some company.
+____ these young Americans did not seem to be either, the Tswana who saw them sitting alone naturally assumed that there had been a breakdown in hospitality and that the volunteers would welcome some company.

 2026 수특 영독연 14강 변형문제 (1-9번)